ShankulShukla/The-WIKIEngine/README.md

 *WIKIEngine*'s web crawler scrapes the pages for the most relevant data and then indexes them into its database.
 Creating union pages under the same key, noting page references for keys, using NLP to optimize the key indexing corresponding to the pages, customizable crawl parameters are some features of the crawler.

-Web app for *WIKIEngine* is developed using flask and deployed on heroku.
+Web app for *WIKIEngine* is developed using flask and deployed on Heroku.

 Visit appropriate files to understand the functionality in detail, I have tried to add a brief comment for functions.